Motivating Kids to Be Active

 3. The athlete: This child has athletic ability, is committed to a sport or activity, and likely to ramp up practice time and intensity of competition.

 If you understand the concepts of temperament and fitness types, you'll be better able to help your kids find the right activities and get enough exercise — and find enjoyment in physical activity.
 Some kids want to pursue excellence in a sport, while others may be perfectly happy and fit as casual participants.

-The athlete, for instance, will want to be on the basketball team, while the casual athlete may just enjoy shooting hoops in the playground or on the driveway.
+The athlete, for instance, will want to be on the basketball team, while the casual athlete may just enjoy shooting hoops at the playground or in the driveway.
 The nonathlete is likely to need a parent's help and encouragement to get and stay physically active.
 That's why it's important to encourage kids to remain active even through they aren't top performers.

 Whatever their fitness personality, all kids can be physically fit.
 A parent's positive attitude will help a child who's reluctant to exercise.